 Immediately before Jesus said "I am the way" (John 14:6), Jesus told his disciples, "In My Father’s house are many dwelling places; if it were not so, I would have told you; for I go to prepare a place for you" (John 14:2).

-Jesus is eternal.
 Jesus Christ is the same "I AM" that appeared to Moses in the burning bush (John 8:58; Exodus 3:6; Exodus 3:14).

 "Jesus Christ is the same yesterday and today and forever" (Hebrews 13:8).

-Jesus is the way.
 Jesus invites us to follow him to the destination.
 Jesus is the road, and the journey to the destination.

 The Greek word for "follow" is akoloutheó.
 Akoloutheó means to be in the same way with, that is, to accompany as a disciple (Ref.
 1).

 The rich young ruler asked Jesus what he could do to inherit eternal life (Mark 10:17).
 Mark 10:21 describes Jesus' invitation to the young man to follow Jesus.
 "Looking at him, Jesus felt a love for him and said to him, 'One thing you lack: go and sell all you possess and give to the poor, and you will have treasure in heaven; and come, follow Me.' " The young man refused Jesus' invitation to accompany Jesus as a disciple.
 Mark tells us the young man "was saddened, and he went away grieving" (Mark 10:22).

 Jesus Christ is the only way to the Father, to the Father's dwelling place, heaven.

 Jesus is the only way to the Father because only Jesus has paid the penalty for our sin.